sajorobinson/samquest-01/README.md

 # SamQuest01

-A text-based RPG I'm writing in Swift as I explore command-driven gameplay and simple RPG systems.
+A text-based "game".
+This is a project for me to explore command-driven gameplay and simple RPG systems.